 (I’m not sure what would happen if you blended Dynasty and Long Dai.
 They say that life is “nasty, brutish and short”.
 In that case, it might end up nasty, Cru-tish and with a short finish?)

-Anyway, I do have a PR solution.
-Because I assure you my friend won’t be the last to make this association.
+Anyway, I have a PR solution.
+Because I assure you, my friend won’t be the last to make this association.